SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 ## Percentages

-Percentage distributions need to be treated differently because they are a function of two distributions: makes and attempts.
+Percentage categories need to be treated differently because they are a function of two distributions: makes and attempts.
 We don’t simply add percentages like we do the other categories: we divide total team makes by total team attempts to get a final percentage score.
 A player that shoots an average percentage on high volume of attempts, has a larger impact on a fantasy matchup than an above average shooter that rarely shoots.
 To evaluate a player’s value in a percentage category, thus, shot volume needs to be considered alongside percent made.
 I illustrate using Free Throws.

 ![alt text](/img/posts/FT_PCT_vs_A.png "Free Throw Distributions")